Description of the HTTP API

 HTTP method: POST

-Input parameters: (SCS cookie), key file body (or an archive with the key file)
+Input parameters: (SCS cookie), body of the key file (or of an archive with the key file)

 Result of successful execution: an empty object, (SCS cookie)